Skip to main content

 Step 4: Configure Output

-3. Use Output Mapping to match your display setup
+3. Use the Output Mapping panel to match your display setup

 Main Interface Overview